htoann/Netflix-Clone/README.md

 - Netflix

 > If this app has bugs, please let me know
 > Don't read my css.
-It's not so good and makes you laugh
+It's not good and can make you laugh